Particular/docs.particular.net/samples/entity-framework/sample.md

 snippet: UnitOfWork_NHibernate

-With SQL persistence the same goal is achieved by using the same ADO.NET connection and transaction objects in both NServiceBus and Entity Framework.
+With SQL persistence, the same goal is achieved by using the same ADO.NET connection and transaction objects in both NServiceBus and Entity Framework.

 snippet: UnitOfWork_SQL